steveafrost/node-js-managing-callbacks-g-416/README.md

 }
 ```

 What we've done here is define a series of named callback functions -- `bakeBreadCallback` and `doShoppingCallback` -- and supplied those named functions to the corresponding function in our PB&J program API.
-You might ask if this is really an improvement, and if so, you'd be right?
+You might ask if this is really an improvement, and rightly so.

 In many respects, this code is not really all that better.
 It is still rather laborious to read.
 In order to read what's going on here we'd need to see that the top level function is `makePBAndJ()`.
 Then we'd start to see that the `doShoppingCallback` function calls `bakeBread`, which in turn calls the `bakeBreadCallback`.
 It's still pretty confusing!